codematsing/django-formset-debug/docs/source/alternative-widgets.rst

 Many alternative widgets have to communicate with a server endpoint in order to fetch additional data.
 This is the reason why some of the views require a mixin class to handle that extra endpoint.
 Therefore with **django-formset** the developer can completely focus on the server side.
-Here is a of currently implemented widgets:
+Here is a list of currently implemented widgets:

 Widgets for Choice Fields